AriaSalvatrice/synth-printer/README.md

 ## Solidity

 I picked the default thickness of 4mm for a reason!
-Even at 100% infill, it still bends a little when I unplug jacks.
-Still, it's solid enough.
+Even at 100% infill, without support bars, it bends a little when I unplug jacks.
+Once I add support bars to reinforce it, the solodity feels perfectly satisfactory.

 Let's review what goes into making a solid front plate:

 - Print orientation: 3D prints are weaker to shearing forces along their vertical layer lines.
 Not a problem for a panel printed flat, but that means any vertical supports added in the back will be particularly weak.
 - Shell thickness: Probably even more important than infill.
 You might want to have 5 of them.
 - Infill: Not every infill type is resistant to the same type of forces.
 I generally use 100% infill anyway, except for translucent filaments where I want to achieve a special texture when it's backlit.
+- Support bars: they should be tall and thick enough, and span enough of the width and height of the back of the panel.

 ## Choosing the best orientation